Ultraviolet Spectropolarimetry: on the origin of rapidly rotating B stars: The Science Impact of Polstar

 Four parameters contribute to the shape and magnitude of the observable polarization curve.
 Two of these are global parameters: rotation rate, $\omega/\omega_c$, and inclination, $i$.
-The other two -- temperature and surface gravity -- vary over the stellar disc, but can be parameterized as their values at a single surface location, the pole for instance (as $T_p$ and $\log(g_p)$), if a gravity darkening law is assumed along with a Roche model for the stellar shape.
+The other two -- temperature and surface gravity -- vary over the stellar disc, but can be parameterized as their values at a single surface location, the pole for instance (as $T_p$ and $\log{g_p}$), if a gravity darkening law is assumed along with a Roche model for the stellar shape.
 The classical law is that of \citet{vonZeipel1924}, but the \textit{ELR Law} \citep{EspinosaLara2011}, which produces less gravity darkening, is preferred because it has been specifically designed to model rotating stars.
-With a known magnitude, distance and $v \sin(i)$, we can determine $T_p$ and $g_p$, if we assume $i$ and $\omega/\omega_c$.
+With a known magnitude, distance and $v\sin{i}$, we can determine $T_p$ and $g_p$, if we assume $i$ and $\omega/\omega_c$.
 The methodology, then, is to construct a 2D parameter grid of assumed $i$ and $\omega/\omega_c$ values, where each point on the grid has a predicted polarization versus wavelength curve, which is then compared to observations \citep{Cotton2017, Bailey2020, Lewis2022}.
 In this way, all four parameters are determined -- $T_p$, $g_p$, $i$ and $\omega/\omega_c$.
 An inversion of \citet{Howarth2001}'s method for determining distance can then also be used to determine mass, $M$, and make comparison to evolutionary models.
-It is for the purpose of discriminating between parameter grid models that the relatively high precision are required in spite of the very large polarizations predicted in the FUV, in particular.
-In the optical, with multi-band techniques, good outcomes are being achieved with a polarimetric precision one to two orders of magnitude smaller than the signal.
-Polstar's limiting precision of $2\times10^{-4}$ achieves a similar ratio for the UV but with greater spectral resolution.